PennRobotics/covert-action-engine/README.md

 # CAE

+*"CAE" is not a reference to a company name or engineering term.*

 I made this repository to practice in several domains:

 - C++ standard library and some newer C++ functionality